The Guardian recently described Callander as looking ‘like Disney bought up the place and squished the whole of Scotland into a few square miles’.

 And it’s true – everything fairytale about the Scottish Highlands can be found in the area, from tumbling waterfalls to tranquil lochs and from emerald glens to misty castles.

-So why not treat someone to a little Callander magic as a Christmas gift with a stay in a lovely 18th century guest house?
+So why not treat someone to a little Callander magic with a stay in a lovely 18th century guest house?

 Escape to Callander

 Available until the end of March, this offer from the historic Highland Guest House is for a one or two night stay for two in a twin or double room.